 Similar to Santa Lucia manzanita, Santa Margarita manzanita is endemic to San Luis Obispo County.
 It ranges from the southern Santa Lucia Mountains to the hills between San Luis Obispo and Arroyo Grande, and is found in two locations on the Los Padres National Forest.
 Santa Margarita manzanita is characterized by dark, smooth, red-brown bark, twigs with long or short bristly hairs, and gray- to yellow-green leaves.
 It is found with chamise and manzanita chaparral, as well as occasionally with conifers.

 Refugio manzanita is endemic to the Santa Ynez Mountains of Santa Barbara County.
-It ranges from near Lompoc to San Pedro Canyon, and occurs in twelve known locations on the Forest.
-Refugio manzanita can grow to about 16 feet tall and 11 feet wide, and is characterized by 1.2-1.8 inch-long, heart-shaped, overlapping leaves.
+It is only found between 1,000 and 3,200 feet in the Santa Ynez Mountains between Gaviota Peak near Highway 101 and Santa Ynez Peak just east of Refugio Road.
+It has one of the most limited ranges of all manzanita species in the world.
+The Refugio manzanita can grow to 15 feet tall and 11 feet wide, and is characterized by 1.2-1.8 inch-long, heart-shaped, overlapping leaves.
 As with the other rare manzanitas on the forest, refugio manzanita does not have a basal burl.
 The species is found in chapparal, sometimes mixed with woodland, in sandstone areas on south-facing slopes and rideglines.
 Nearly all the refugio manzanita on the forest was affected heavily by the 1955 Refugio Fire, but the populations appear to have recovered well.

 Protecting Rare Manzanitas and Chaparral in the Los Padres